azer/notebook/ideas/web-browser.md

 ## Previous Strategy (Failure)

 In the last attempt, I was quickly allured by search problems and dropped ball on working on the browser itself.
-While there was a traction and interest to use the web browser MVP I released, I stopped working on the browser, and instead, started building the platform that would enpower the search engine.
+While there was traction and interest in using the web browser MVP I released, I stopped working on the browser and instead started building the platform that would empower the search engine.

-That was a mistake and led me to failure quickly for following reasons;
+That was a mistake and quickly led me to failure for the following reasons;
-* It was really hard to acquire users for this data-collection platform in contrast to the web browser
+* It was really hard to acquire users for this data collection platform in contrast to the web browser
-* To acquire users, I had to build too many irrelevant features to grow my dataset (bookmarking)
+* To acquire users, I had to build too many irrelevant features to grow my dataset (bookmarks)
 * The acquired users weren't interested in the overall direction

 ## Next Strategy

 * Build a great initial product.
 See [Product Focus](#product-focus) for initial scope.
-* Embed a tiny search engine that will promote [productivity](#productivity) and [security](#security) features.
+* Embed a tiny search engine to enable [productivity](#productivity) and [security](#security) features.
-* Reach 1000 customers who loves the product.
+* Reach 1000 customers who love the product.
 * Reach 1000 customers who would be highly disappointed without it.

 ## Growth